Code4Community/Code4Community.github.io/tutorials/js.md

 }
 ```

-#### For In Loops
+#### For...in Loops

-For-In loops are for iterating through the properties of an object.
+For...in loops are used to iterate over the properties of an object.
 For example, if we have the following object:

 ```javascript
 var team = {